At Ohio Valley University, we seek

 The US Department of Education and OVU's accrediting body, the Higher Learning Commission, have established requirements regarding how much time is required to be spent on a course for each credit hour earned.
 As a result, all colleges and universities have been required to establish policies that adhere to this definition.
 In keeping with this requirement, OVU expects you to spend a minimum of two hours outside of class doing course work (reading, doing homework, writing papers, reviewing for tests, etc.) for each hour you spend in the classroom.
 Because this is a 3-credit hour course, you should expect to spend a minimum of 6 hours each week outside the classroom doing work for it.

 The final grade will be based on your work in the following way:

-Extra credit in these areas will not be allowed to exceed these percentages except for one extra chapter summary and an extra credit map of the 10/40 window.
+Extra credit in these areas will not be allowed to exceed these percentages.
+One point extra credit will be given for one page papers on each of three assignments: 1) doing extra chapter reports, 2) doing a report on Reuel Lemmons' talk (found at http://bible.ovu.edu/missions/lemmons.mp3), and 3) doing a report on three mini-biographies in Slate's Lest We Forget.
 Your final grade will be A, B, C, D, or F. An A will be given for an average of 100-90, a B for 89-80, a C for 79-70, a D for 69-60, and an F for any average below 60.